Ex-Trump lawyer Cohen under investigation for tax fraud: WSJ

 Reuters has previously reported Cohen is being investigated for possible bank and tax fraud, and possible campaign law violations linked to a hush money payment to porn star Stormy Daniels, citing a person familiar with the probe.

-Reporting by Lisa Lambert; additional reporting by Warren Strobel, editing by Jonathan Oatis
+Reporting by Lisa Lambert; Additional reporting by Warren Strobel and Brendan Pierson; Editing by Jonathan Oatis and Lisa Shumaker